aspecto-io/malabi/README.md

 There are two main components to malabi:

-1. An OpenTelemetry SDK Distribution - used to collect any activity in the service under test by instrumenting it. it will also serve the collected data to the test runner for validation purposes
+1. An OpenTelemetry SDK Distribution - used to collect any activity in the service under test by instrumenting it. **It is stored in the memory of the asserted service**, and exposes and endpoint for the test runner to access & make assertions.

 2. An assertion library for OpenTelemetry data - by using `fetchRemoteTests` function you will get access to any span created by the current test, then you will be able to validate the span and the service behavior
 ```JS